Best Dog Breeds Around the World

 When you think of the most popular dog in the U.S., do you immediately think of a Labrador Retriever?
 You'd be right.
 But what about the most popular dog in France, Japan or Argentina?

-Every country has its taste in pets, and although a nation's dogs are as diverse as its people, there are still some breeds that are more widely beloved than others.
+Every country has its taste in pets, and although a nation's dogs are as diverse as its people, some breeds are still more widely beloved than others.

-Using Google search results analyzed by Finder.com and Highland K9, as well as American Kennel Club (AKC) rankings, we've rounded up the most popular dogs in the world.
-Plus, we're sharing the three countries where each breed is the most searched for.
+We've rounded up the most popular dogs in the world.
+Plus, we're sharing the three countries that search for each breed the most.
 Some of the results might surprise you!

 45. Rhodesian Ridgeback

 Originally referred to as an African Lion Hound, the Rhodesian Ridgeback was used to hunt lions and other big game of Africa.
 Does that make them aggressive dogs?
 Definitely not!
 Consider them like other hounds who are loyal to owners and good at hunting.